-Using our skills and passion for photography, travel and teaching, we wanted to create a great value service for photography-based workshops and tour holidays to stunning destinations that will help photographers realise their potential and nurture their photographic skills.
+Using our skills and passion for photography, travel and teaching, our aim was to build up a portfolio of photography-based workshops and photographic holidays to stunning destinations that will help photographers realise their potential and nurture their photographic skills.

 What makes us unique is the fact that we have a range of workshops and tours that cater for all abilities, covering everything from basic camera skills to fine art printing and photo book design.

 To ensure each customer gets plenty of valuable one on one tuition, we only operate small groups, allowing them to glean as much knowledge and advice from us as they can.